StackStorm/st2docs/docs/source/install/puppet.rst

 Configuring Authentication
 --------------------------

-StackStorm uses a pluggable authentication system where auth is delegated to an external service called a "backend".
-The ``st2auth`` service can be configured to use various backends (only one active).
-For more information on StackStorm authentication see the :doc:`authentication documentation </authentication>` page.
+|st2| uses a pluggable authentication system where authentication is delegated to an
+external service called a "backend".
+The ``st2auth`` service can be configured to use various backends.
+Note only one is active at any one time.
+For more information on |st2|
+authentication see the :doc:`authentication documentation </authentication>`.

 The following backends are currently available: